RudraNarola/CashWave/README.md

-CashWave - A Finance Institution
+CashWave - A Finance Solutions Apllication